shantoroy/shantoroy.github.io/_posts/2025-03-01-important-linux-log-files-for-troubleshooting-SRE-issues.md.md

 ## Conclusion

+The `/var/log/` directory is a good source of information that can help SREs quickly diagnose and resolve issues.

+If there are 3rd party tools or agents that are running on the host, there are separate log files for these tools as well.

-The `/var/log/` directory is a goldmine of information that can help SREs quickly diagnose and resolve issues.
-By using tools like `grep`, `sed`, and `awk`, you can efficiently parse log files and extract valuable insights.
+By using tools like `grep`, `sed`, and `awk`, we can efficiently parse log files and extract valuable insights.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjA3NDQ2MDNdfQ==
+eyJoaXN0b3J5IjpbMTI3Mzk1NjQ2XX0=
 -->